BSc (Hons) Computer Science (with Industrial Placement)

-- Our courses provide an opportunity to participate in the CISCO Academy Programmes and qualify for CISCO accreditation.
+- This degree provides an opportunity to participate in the CISCO Academy Programmes and qualify for CISCO accreditation.

-- Students undertake an individual project in the third year of their course.
+- Students undertake an individual project in the final year of their course.
 Normally each year, there are a number of ‘live’ projects available that involve working with businesses.

 - *This course is part of a subject area rated 3rd in the UK and 1st in Wales for satisfaction with teaching, and 2nd in the UK and 1st in Wales for satisfaction with the course in the Computer Science and Information Systems subject league tables, The Guardian University Guide 2022.